click for main storage news page

 If you're in that predicament the market research page lists nearly 70 analyst organizations which cover the storage market.

 And if you're looking at SSDs you're in luck - because there's an SSD analysts directory devoted exclusively to that very subject.
 But be warned.
-It's a very complicated market which will segment into many application strands during the coming years as the market gets bigger.

 For many vendors - the outlook next year is dimmed under the shadow of recession.
 But excellent products and services which solve real customer needs conveniently or economically can actually do better in budget constrained circumstances.